 You need an acute understanding of the game, its rules, and how to execute offensive and defensive strategies.
 You must be able to teach the skills of the game to amazing athletes who might slip into bad habits.
 You must be fair, approachable, organized, and able to keep large groups of people happy when they're tired, stressed, and lonely.

 No major league franchise will hire you without having confidence that you embody these characteristics.
-Your resume must show a successful career as player and coach.
-Getting a shot at being a major league manager is less likely than playing for a major league team.
-Most players hang up the cleats after high school, and the rest trade in their baseballs for softballs after four years in college.
-The truth is that the elite players get drafted before their 19th birthday, don’t go to college, and spend years in The Farm System… not like “moo,” farms, it’s just a euphemism for all the minor league teams affiliated with the major league team.
-Most franchises have at least six farm teams that they can pull from, so the odds are slim of making it to Wrigley, Fenway, or Yankee Stadium.
-What do lightening strikes, shark attacks, winning Powerball, and playing in the major leagues all have in common?
-Long shot.
+Getting a shot at being a major league team's manager is less likely than playing for a major league team.
+Most players hang up the cleats after high school, and the rest trade in their jerseys for suits and ties after four years in college.

 The truth is most players that'll reach the big time get drafted before their nineteenth birthday—then have to spend years in the farm system (which, no, doesn't involve mooing; the farm system is all the minor league teams affiliated with the major league team).

 And thank goodness for those farm teams—in addition to the players that hone their craft at the lower levels, all of those teams need managers, too.
 If you're wondering where you develop your coaching skills, it's not in your hometown's little league program.
 The managers of those teams usually go by the less formal title of "someone's dad."